379th ELRS TMO PAX - The ticket home

 |0

-This work, 379th ELRS TMO PAX - The ticket home [Image 4 of 4], by SrA Derrick Bole, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 379th ELRS TMO PAX - The ticket home, by SrA Derrick Bole, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.